Version 1.3 - Last Updated: 05 Nov 2025

 If you are an FE only provider, that chooses to register with OfS, you will need to submit course information onto CMS to allow English domiciled students to apply for LLE funding.
 We will provide a comprehensive engagement and training programme.

-A: DfE is inviting OfS registered providers intending to deliver modular provision in England from January 2027 to submit an expression of interest (EOI) by 17 October 2025.
-You can find the application form and supplementary guidance on GOV.UK.
+A: DfE is inviting OfS registered providers intending to deliver modular provision in England from January 2027 to submit an expression of interest (EOI).
+The first opportunity to submit an EOI closed on 17 of October, another EOI will launch in spring 2026.

 All providers that submit an expression of interest will need to pass an assurance check as part of the approvals process.
 Providers will not need to submit information or evidence for this check.